karlkfi/acm-examples/multi-cluster-ingress/README.md

 This example is based on [Deploying Ingress across clusters](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress), except it uses ConfigSync and kustomize to deploy to multiple multi-tenant clusters.

+# Goals

+This usage of Multi-Cluster Ingress serves multiple goals:

+By using backends on multiple clusters in different regions, each with nodes in multiple zones, and a single global Virtual IP, the service can reach very **high availability**.

+By using backends on multiple clusters in different regions and Google's global [Cloud Load Balancer](https://cloud.google.com/load-balancing/docs/load-balancing-overview), which automatically routes traffic based on latency, availability, and capacity, the services can have very **low latency** for clients in different parts of the world.

+By using backends on multiple clusters, the service can reach very **high scale**, beyond that which can be supported by a single cluster.

 ## Clusters

 - **cluster-east** - A multi-zone GKE cluster in the us-east1 region.